Who May Be at Risk for Reglan-Induced Tardive Dyskinesia?

 Is tardive dyskinesia from Reglan permanent?

-According to the prescribing information, tardive dyskinesia (TD) from Reglan is described as 'potentially irreversible' (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-This means that while some cases may resolve after stopping the drug, others may persist.
-The risk increases with longer treatment duration and higher cumulative doses.
+Tardive dyskinesia (TD) from Reglan is described as "potentially irreversible" in the boxed warning (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+While some cases may resolve after stopping the drug, others persist indefinitely.
+The risk of permanence increases with longer treatment duration and higher cumulative doses.

 What are the risk factors for developing tardive dyskinesia from Reglan?